ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 ```

 ##### Frame Sampling Camera Client
-The camera client is a Python script which uses Pytorch to encode each sampled frame as a 512-dimensional embedding.
+The camera client is a Python script which uses PyTorch to encode each sampled frame as a 512-dimensional embedding.
 It runs the frame through CLIP's image encoder, normalizes the resulting vector, and writes it to the gateway database.
 For the sake of this contrived use case, it's not doing any classification.
 This script _could_ classify the contents of the image according to one-or-more text prompts (e.g. "a picture of a duck") but we're instead shunting that logic to the router which uses `array_cosine_distance` to find rows whose stored embeddings meet its search criteria.
 It would absolutely be more efficient to compute and store the label(s) for image contents once and then do a simple query against those values downstream but where's the fun in that?

 The script doesn't actually do any sampling of a video stream and I'm faking it with parameterized images.
-In a real system, we'd probably use ffmpeg to sample every N frames and have a Python script watch for new frames or use PyAV to keep the sampling logic in Python land.
+In a real system, we'd probably use FFmpeg to sample every N frames and have a Python script watch for new frames or use PyAV to keep the sampling logic in Python land.

 ```
 import duckdb